-- A9.1 An emergency situation is defined as acts, events, omissions or accidents beyond the control of the University including without limitation: strikes, lockouts or other industrial action and disputes; failure of a utility service or transport network; Act of God; terrorist attack, biological, chemical or nuclear contamination; disease, war, riot, civil commotion, malicious damage; compliance with any law of government order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood, storm; or any default of suppliers or sub-contractors. - A9.2 In circumstances where the University's academic business has been significantly disrupted by an emergency situation, and where Regulation A7.12 cannot be met, then the Principal and Vice-Chancellor or in his/her absence, the Vice Principal and Deputy Vice-Chancellor will take appropriate action, on behalf of Academic Board, to minimise the detrimental impact upon students, whilst ensuring the maintenance of academic standards.
+- A9.1 An emergency situation is defined as acts, events, omissions or accidents beyond the control of the University including without limitation: strikes, lockouts or other industrial action and disputes; failure of a utility service or transport network; Act of God; terrorist attack, biological, chemical or nuclear contamination; disease, war, riot, civil commotion, malicious damage; compliance with any law of government order, rule, regulation or direction; accident, breakdown of plant or machinery; fire, flood, storm; or any default of suppliers or sub-contractors. - A9.2 In circumstances where the University's academic business has been significantly disrupted by an emergency situation, and where module results are unable to be presented for endorsement at a Programme Assessment Board, then the Principal and Vice-Chancellor or in his/her absence, the appropriate Vice Principal, will take appropriate action, on behalf of Academic Board, to minimise the detrimental impact upon students, whilst ensuring the maintenance of academic standards. - A9.3 When emergency regulations are invoked, Programme Assessment Boards shall have the authority for the following: - a) to make recommendations to Academic Board for the award of degrees and other awards as set out in Regulations A4 - b) to make decisions about the progression of students - c) to award credit for individual modules